zyzshishui/slime/README.md

 For a comprehensive quick start guide covering environment setup, data preparation, training startup, and key code analysis, please refer to:
 - [Quick Start Guide](./docs/en/quick_start.md)

+We also provides examples for some usecases not covered in the quick start guide, please check [examples](examples/).

 ## Arguments Walk Through

 Arguments in slime are divided into three categories: